bk/wmk/readme.md

   be able to depend upon slugs always being present.
 Note that slugs are not guaranteed to be unique, although that is good practice.

-- `pretty_path`: If this is true, the basename of the markdown filename (or the slug) will become a directory name and the HTML output will be written to `index.html` inside that directory.
+- `page.pretty_path`: If this is true, the basename of the markdown filename (or the slug) will become a directory name and the HTML output will be written to `index.html` inside that directory.
 By default it is false for files named `index.md` and true for all other files.
 If the filename contains symbols that